MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-02-create-an-app.md

 ### Question: Templates must use the .html file extension?

-Answer: The *.html* extension for page template files is entirely optional as you identify the exact relative path to the file in the second argument to the `render` function.
-But, Visual Studio (and other editors) provides the features like code completion and syntax coloration with *.html* files, which outweighs the fact that the page templates aren't strictly HTML.
+Answer: The *.html* extension for page template files is entirely optional, as you identify the exact relative path to the file in the second argument to the `render` function.
+However, Visual Studio (and other editors) provides the features like code completion and syntax coloration with *.html* files, which outweighs the fact that the page templates aren't strictly HTML.

 In fact, when you're working with a Django project, Visual Studio automatically detects the HTML file that has a Django template and provides certain autocomplete features.
 For example, when you start typing a Django page template comment, `{#`, Visual Studio automatically gives you the closing `#}` characters.
 The **Comment Selection** and **Uncomment Selection** commands (on the **Edit** > **Advanced** menu and on the toolbar) also use the template comments instead of HTML comments.